stackhpc/stackhpc-kayobe-config/doc/source/contributor/package-updates.rst

 .. warning::

-    This guide was written for the Wallaby release and has not been validated for Antelope.
+    This guide was written for the Wallaby release and has not been validated for Caracal.
 Proceed with caution.

 As this is not a full production system, only a reduced number of steps need to be followed to upgrade to a new release.
 Below describes these steps, with ``stackhpc/wallaby`` as the starting branch: